Tobamovirus: Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by penetration into the host cell.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 Translation takes place by suppression of termination.
 The virus exits the host cell by monopartite non-tubule guided viral movement.
 Plants serve as the natural host.
 Transmission routes are mechanical.

 Enzymes

 Tobamovirus RNA-dependent RNA polymerases are homologous with bromoviruses, ilarviruses, tobraviruses, and the carnation mottle virus.

 Routes of infection

 The infection is localized to begin with but if the virus remains unchallenged it will spread via the vascular system into a systemic infection.
 The exact mechanism the virus uses to move throughout the plant is unknown but the interaction of pectin methylesterase, a cellular enzyme important for cell wall metabolism and plant development, with the movement protein has been implicated.

 Evolution

-These viruses are thought to have codiverged with their hosts from a common ancestor.
 There are at least 3 distinct clades of tobamoviruses, which to some extent follow their host ranges: that is, there is one infecting solanaceous species; a second infecting cucurbits and legumes and a third infecting the crucifers.

 Classification

 Species

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by their common names: